 There is a choice of proper dinner or an express menu.
 I didn’t have either as I had eaten in the lounge.
-Breakfast was a tasty but I am sure rather fattening french toast and some fruit and yoghurt.
-The coffee was bog standard which was a bit of a surprise in business.
+Breakfast was tasty but I am sure rather fattening french toast and some fruit and yoghurt.
+The coffee was bog-standard which was a bit of a surprise in business.

 Air France Business Class Review A380 – Transfer to Domestic at Johannesburg Airport

 My bag was only able to be checked through to Johannesburg so I had to go and collect it and head out through customs.
 This was quite straightforward.
 It is not possible to re-check bags before exit.